grey0ut/NaturalLanguagePassword/README.md

 ```
 Or whatever your preferences are for generation.
 The shortcut properties could look something like this:
 ![ShortCutDetails](/Assets/Shortcut_Details.png)
-Double-click the shortcut and you'll be presented with a window like this where you can copy out whichever candidate phrases you prefer to the look of.
+Double-click the shortcut and you'll be presented with a window like this where you can copy out whichever candidate phrases you prefer the look of.
 ![ShortcutOutput](/Assets/Shortcut.png)